-The purpose of this document is to provide description of main functionalities and services offered by Optiq for Euronext Derivatives markets.
+The purpose of this document is to provide a description of the main functionalities and services offered by Optiq for Euronext Derivatives markets.

 This document strives to provide for each identified functionality or service the following elements:

 - 1. Why it is present in our Market - 2.
 Description of the service and its principles - 3.
 Examples, where possible, of its use - 4.
 Advantages & benefits of the services as well as recommendation of use